United States Fish and Wildlife Service Office of Law Enforcement: Operations

-Special agents
+Training

 In order to become a FWS Special Agent, an applicant must be between the ages of 23 and 37.
 However, due to the decision in Robert P. Isabella v.
 Department of State and Office of Personnel Management, 2008 M.S.P.B.
 146, preference eligible veterans may apply after age 37.
 In 2009, the Office of Personnel Management issued implementation guidance on the Isabella decision: OPM Letter.

-The applicant must also hold American citizenship, have a clean record, and hold a four-year bachelor's degree.
+The applicant must also hold American citizenship and have a clean record.
 In addition, all special agents are required to sign a mobility agreement which indicates a willingness to accept a reassignment to any location as dictated by the needs of the Service.

-New special agents attend the Federal Law Enforcement Training Center at Glynco, Georgia for 18 weeks of training.
+New special agents attend the Federal Law Enforcement Training Center (FLETC) at Glynco, Georgia for 18 weeks of training.
 This training includes comprehensive courses in protective techniques, criminal law, use of special investigative equipment, use of firearms, and defensive measures.
 Rules of evidence, surveillance techniques, undercover operations, and courtroom demeanor are also studied.
 Classroom study is supplemented with on-the-job training when agents report to their assigned field stations.
 As agents in training, they assist in carrying out surveillance activities, participating in raids, interviewing witnesses and suspects, searching for physical evidence, seizing contraband, and serving search warrants.
 The emphasis on training and the vast experience they gain make U.S. Fish & Wildlife Service Special Agents among the best wildlife law enforcement professionals in the world.